rnvannatta/vector-math/README.md

 This is my second attempt at this: it's in very early development stages.
 The goal is to have a small vector library capable of all the bells and whistles of GLSL + constructors for matrices.
 The first attempt didn't have any generics, and had a poor ABI due to my usage of unions with SSE intrinsics.

+To use, simply `#include "vector-math.h"`.
+The other two files are for unit testing.

 Excluding swizzling, the implementation of vec4's are complete and unit tested.
 Vec3's are also written, but not completely unit tested.

 Example usage is